The first thing all new agency clients get is an Analytics audit. It helps us understand if we can properly track the progress of our campaigns.

 If you are going to set up a filter to exclude your IP address only, follow the process below:

-If you don’t know what your IP address is simply search what is my ip address and Google will tell you right in the search results.
+Simply search what is my ip address and Google will tell you right in the search results.

 In addition, your IP can bounce around depending on your location.
 Make sure you set filters from any location that you access your site from (i.e. home, work, office, etc).